ThomasLossio/contactlist/readme.md

 MIT

 ---
-Made with ☕, curiosity and a little bit of 🙃
+Made with ☕, and a little bit of 🙃